webpy/webpy.github.com/tutorial2.en.md

 **Development tip:** Add , `cache=False` to the end of your `render` call to have web.py reload your templates every time you visit the page.

+But let's say we want to let people enter their own name in.
+Replace the two lines we added above with:

+    i = web.input(name=None)
+    print render.index(i.name)

+Visit `/` and it should say hello to the world.
+Visit `/?name=Joe` and it should say hello to Joe.

-Now change your URL line to:
+Of course, having that `?` in the URL is kind of ugly.
+Instead, change your URL line at the top to:

     '/(.*)', 'index'

 and change the definition of `index.GET` to:

     def GET(self, name):
+        print render.index(name)

 and delete the line setting name.
-Visit `/` and it should say hello to the world.
-Visit `/Joe` and it should say hello to Joe.
+Now visit `/Joe` and it should say hello to Joe.

 If you wish to learn more about web.py templates, vist the [templetor page](/templetor).